syntevo/docs/src/SmartGit/Manual/GUI/Branch/Rebase.md

      .
 ```

+#### Note

+By default, dragging a commit onto one of its own ancestors does not offer the *Rebase* operation.
+This is because commits themselves are not considered drop targets—only the space between them is.
+Supporting such drag operations would require changing this behavior, which could negatively impact usability for most users due to the increased complexity.

+To still be able to perform such a Rebase for a single commit, you can enable advanced drag-and-drop operations by configuring [Low-level property](../AdvancedSettings/Low-Level-Properties.md) `log.graph.dragAndDrop.offerAdvancedOperationsForDropsOntoAncestors`.

 ## Resolving Conflicts

 When a merge conflict occurs during Git Rebasing, rebase conflicts differ from regular merge conflicts because the *left* and *right* files are swapped in the 3 way merge process.